UniversitaDellaCalabria/uniCMS/docs/source/index.rst

 University of Calabria, after taking a look at the offer of free and open CMS and strong of our experience, we decided to develop it with Django and equip it **with batteries** as well.

-If you agree with us feel free to participate in its development or simply use it and give us your feedbacks, we are people who like to share!
+If you agree with us feel free to participate in its development or simply give us your feedbacks, we are people who like to share!